LIPOR is committed to transition from waste to resource management

 With these voluntary commitments on the circular economy LIPOR aims to lead in the transition from waste to resource management.
 With 35 years of experience in the waste sector and several successfully established network initiatives, LIPOR has been a forerunner in sharing its experience and making use of new opportunities in the field of the circular economy.
 Its circular economy commitments are approached from a Speed Up, Scale Up and Impact On perspective.

-LIPOR's Environmental Education and Intervention Program aims to create an educational offer that encourages citizens to implement good environmental practices and facilitates the acquisition of skills that support civic intervention and a sustainable development.
+LIPOR's Environmental Education and Intervention Program aims to create an educational offer that encourages citizens to implement good environmental practices.

 The Strategic Plan for Urban Waste 2020 (PERSU 2020) is the reference instrument of the urban waste policy in Portugal.

 LIPOR has defined a target of 50 kg per inhabitant a year in 2020 for selective

 One public tender for catering services with fully sustainable and circular criteria.

 LIPOR's activity has been guided by the commitment of its top leadership.
 Transparency, ethics and a strong sense of responsibility are fundamental values and lead its policy and initiatives.

 In all its activities and in relationships with stakeholders, LIPOR defined, as part of its sustainable management strategy, the commitment with the standards of quality, environment, energy, health and safety, social responsibility and innovation in mind.
 This focused approach and strong engagement of the CEO and Board of Directors consolidates the organisation as a benchmark entity promoting CE.